top of page

 Q: How many training sessions are needed?

-Many clients remark on noticing symptom relief within the first few Neurofeedback sessions, but lasting improvements require a few months of twice-weekly training.
-Biofeedback techniques can typically be mastered within about ten 30-minute sessions.
+• Many clients notice symptom relief within the first few neurofeedback sessions.
+However, lasting improvements typically require a few months of twice-weekly training.
+Biofeedback techniques can usually be mastered within about ten 30-minute sessions.

 Q: Can PBM really help the brain heal?